jack-bradshaw/Avatar/README.md

 - Providing access to the annotation processor utilities.
 - Providing access to other compile-time resources data.

+**SUPPORT NOTICE: This library is now STABLE.
+It is no longer under active development, however pull requests from others are still being accepted.**

 ## Dependency
 To use the library, add the following to your gradle build file:
 ```groovy